James Voos, MD

-James Voos, MD, is a nationally renowned expert in the care of athletes and active patients of all ages, from adolescent to adult.
+James Voos, MD, is a nationally renowned expert in the care of athletes and active patients of all ages, from adolescence to adult.
 Specializing in sports-related injuries of the knee, shoulder and elbow, he performs a high volume of knee ACL reconstructions including revision and multi-ligament surgeries in addition to shoulder and elbow arthroscopy.
 Dr. Voos is board-certified in orthopedic surgery and sports medicine and has obtained the subspecialty Certificate of Added Qualification (CAQ) in sports medicine.

-Dr. Voos currently serves as chairman of the orthopaedics departments at University Hospitals and Case Western Reserve University, which includes overseeing their renowned orthopaedic training programs and research divisions.
+Dr. Voos currently serves as Chairman of the Orthopedics Departments at University Hospitals and Case Western Reserve University, which includes overseeing their renowned orthopedic training programs and research divisions.

-Prior to serving as chairman, Dr. Voos successfully launched and integrated the multispecialty University Hospitals Sports Medicine Institute to care for over 50 Northeast Ohio professional, collegiate, youth and club organizations.
+Prior to serving as Chairman, Dr. Voos successfully launched and integrated the multispecialty University Hospitals Sports Medicine Institute serving as Division Chief of Sports Medicine and Medical Director to care for over 50 Northeast Ohio professional, collegiate, youth and club organizations.

-Dr. Voos has published over 80 scientific papers and book chapters on topics such as ACL reconstruction, shoulder instability and hip arthroscopy and has obtained FDA approval for a study to treat early arthritis and cartilage injuries using stem cells.
+Dr. Voos has published over 100 scientific papers and book chapters on topics such as ACL reconstruction, shoulder instability, Tommy John surgery and hip arthroscopy and has obtained FDA approval for a study to treat early arthritis and cartilage injuries using stem cells.
 He has a passion for advancing the safety and education of athletes with additional expertise in the use of wearable technology, injury prevention and sports performance.